Find the poisoned wine bottle from 1000 similar wine bottles using 10 test strips that each change color when a drop of poisoned wine falls on it.

 Form the strategy that would meet the primary condition:

-• Number the bottles from 1 to 1000.
+- Number the bottles from 1 to 1000.

-• Devise a method of putting drops from a bottle to the strips occupying a unique combination of positions.
+- Devise a method of putting drops from a bottle to the strips occupying a unique combination of positions.
 No two bottles should deliver its drops to the same combination of strip positions.

-• This identifier will then form a 10 digit number with its digits 1 or 0 only.
+- This identifier will then form a 10-digit number with its digits 1 or 0 only.

-• Conclusion: Create a numbering scheme in which a 10 digit number with digits 1 or 0 corresponds to a number in the range 1 to 1000.
+Conclusion: Create a 10-digit numbering scheme with digits 1 or 0 so that each such 10-digit combination points to one and only one bottle among 1 to 1000.

-Stage 2: Discover how to form the winning numbering scheme
+Step 2: Discover how to form the winning numbering scheme

 From your experience in daily calculations, you already know how numbers are formed.

-Thus, 1234 = 1x1000 + 2x100 + 3x10 + 4x1.
+1234 = 1x1000 + 2x100 + 3x10 + 4x1.

 But what about the puzzle strips?
 How many values a strip position can take?

-Revelation: Color of a test strip may remain either unchanged or will change into a specific color when poisoned.
+Revelation: The color of a test strip may remain either unchanged or will change when poisoned.
 A strip can then have only two states 0 for unchanged and 1 for changed.
-This fits perfectly into our strategically arrived conclusion.

-• Positional value is 2 multiplied by position number of times minus 1.
-Example, positional value of 5th position is 2x2x2x2 = 16.
+- Positional value is 2 multiplied with itself the number of times of the position minus 1.

-• Final value of a number: Sum of position number multiplied by positional value for each position.
-Example: 0000101101 = 0000 + 32 + 0 + 8 + 4 + 0 + 1 = 45.
+- Ultimate value of a number: Sum of the number in a position multiplied by positional value for each position.

-Stage 3: Actions to find the poisoned bottle
+Step 3: Actions to find the poisoned bottle

 1: 0000000001 : 000000000 + 1x1